MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_tex2d_array_srv.md

 ### -field ResourceMinLODClamp

 Specifies the minimum mipmap level that you can access.
 Specifying 0.0f means that you can access all of the mipmap levels.
-Specifying 3.0f means that you can access mipmap levels from 3.0f to `MipCount - 1`.
+Specifying 3.0f means that you can access mipmap levels from 3.0f to *MipCount - 1*.

+We recommend that you don't set *MostDetailedMip* and *ResourceMinLODClamp* at the same time.
+Instead, set one of those two members to 0 (to get default behavior).
+That's because *MipLevels* is interpreted differently in conjunction with different fields:
+* For *MostDetailedMip*, mips are in the range \[*MostDetailedMip*, *MostDetailedMip* + *MipLevels* - 1].
+* For *ResourceMinLODClamp*, mips are in the range \[*ResourceMinLODClamp*, *MipLevels* - 1].

 ## -remarks